Home

 Actually, several things, and the following facts help to balance the power budget.

 Because of smart design, many wireless sensors don’t use very much power anyway.
+Power is the amount of energy a device uses every second.
 Technology is moving in a direction that’s reducing the amount of power needed by the electronic circuitry we use in wireless sensors.

 A special wireless networking standard (Zigbee) has even been produced to help support this slothful activity.